maciossek/spring-social-neo4j/README.md

 [![Build Status](https://travis-ci.org/shanika/spring-social-neo4j.svg)](https://travis-ci.org/shanika/spring-social-neo4j)

 Intention of this project is to implement the suport for neo4j in spring social.
-* This is still in a very early stage and is not ready to use.

 1. Add repository
     ```xml